zsparal/api-documentation/source/reference/v2/subscriptions-api/update-subscription.rst

      - A description unique per subscription .
 This will be included in the payment description along with the charge date.

+   * - ``mandateId``

+       .. type:: string
+          :required: false

+     - Use this parameter to set a specific mandate for all subscription payments.
+If you set a ``method`` before, this will be ignored when setting this parameter.

    * - ``webhookUrl``

        .. type:: string